santydesignscr/encryption-app/README.md

 The program is created and distributed by [Santy Designs](https://github.com/santydesignscr)

 ## Copyright
-Code ©️ Copyright 2022 MOFHY.
+Code ©️ Copyright 2023 Encryption App.
 Code released under the GPL-3.0 license.